armin-fx/BandedScad/doc/math_polygon.md

 #### distance_line [^][contents]
 [distance_line]: #distance_line-
-Get the nearest distance of a straight line to a point.\
+Get the nearest distance of a straight line to a point.
 Works in 2D and 3D.

+_Arguments:_
 ```OpenSCAD
 distance_line (line, p)
 ```